What are the characteristics of this option strategy?

 MarketXLS

 MarketXLS is a financial analysis suite that provides powerful option analytics and trading capabilities.
-With MarketXLS, you can customize and analyze unbalanced options strategies, including creating sophisticated strangles and other complex strategies.
+With MarketXLS, you can customize and analyze unbalanced options strategies, including ratio spreads, broken-wing structures and other multi-leg positions.
 MarketXLS also provides advanced analytics to help you identify optimal trading opportunities and maximize profits.

 Here are some templates that you can use to create your own models